New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: APPENDIX C: SOLVING FOR , , , , AND

 with $\sigma\equiv -(x_\mu-x'_\mu)(x^\mu-x'^\mu)/2$.
 Applying the explicit form of the retarded Green's function, one can go further to write

 where

 with $\rho \equiv \sqrt{x_2{}^2 +x_3{}^2}$, $U\equiv t-x^1$ and $V \equiv t+x^1$.

 The formal retarded solution $(\ref{Phi+1})$ is singular on the trajectory of the detector.
-To deal with the singularity, note that the UD detector here is a quantum mechanical object, and the detector number would always be one.
-This means that at the energy threshold of detector creations, there is a natural cutoff on frequency, which sets an upper bound on the resolution to be explored in our theory.
-Thus it is justified to assume here that the detector has a finite extent $O(\Lambda^{-1})$, which will introduce the back reaction on the detector.
+To deal with the singularity, note that the UAD detector here is a quantum mechanical object, and also that the detector number would always be $1$.
+This means that at the energy threshold of detector creations, there is a natural cutoff of the frequency, which sets an upper bound on the resolution to be explored in our theory.
+Thus, it is justified to assume here that the detector has a finite extent $O(\Lambda^{-1})$, which will introduce the backreaction on the detector.

 Let us regularize the retarded Green's function by invoking the essence of effective field theory: